Guide: The Sangre de Cristo Range Traverse

 Technical Cruxes

 Class 2/3/4/5 terrain will need to be negotiated to stay reasonably on the ridge.
 Rock quality is generally good, but any mistakes, slips, and/or falls may prove deadly.
 You will want to have a reasonable amount of scrambling/climbing experience before venturing out.
 The two large areas of technical climbing are between the summit of South Little Bear Peak and California Peak (5 miles) and between Milwaukee Peak and Fluted Peak (12.5 miles!), with many shorter scrambles peppered about.
 Many of these technical cruxes can be missed, but this guide won’t be covering all the off-ridge workarounds, we will give more precedence to guiding you in staying on the ridge.
+It’s very likely that the way around such cruxes will be more time consuming than taking the direct path through.

 Wildlife Encounters